chronos123/LSH-GRSL/README.md

 pip install -e .
 ```

+## Use the pretrained model

-### Pretrained models
+### Download pretrained models
-The pretrained model is available on https://pan.baidu.com/s/1Tov1WCrZnq0qpCz-ofxhWQ?pwd=hh4h with extraction code `hh4h`.
+- The pretrained models are available on https://pan.baidu.com/s/1Tov1WCrZnq0qpCz-ofxhWQ?pwd=hh4h with extraction code `hh4h`.
 We provided both the cheng model and our LSH model.

+- Download the pretrained model in the ckpt directory.

 ### datasets

 We used the dataset according to the article https://ieeexplore.ieee.org/abstract/document/10008891.
 The dataset is comming soon on https://github.com/dq0309/MIC-Dataset.

-### Get the compression results
+### Examples of using the pretrained models to get the compression results

-download the pretrained model in the ckpt directory

-- use our LSH model to compress the image, and get the result in the results folder
+- use our LSH model to compress the image, and get the result in the results folder.
 ```sh
 python examples/test.py checkpoint $pathToDataset -a lsh -p ckpt/PSNR/ours/3/checkpoint_best_loss.pth.tar -d results -o lsh_3.json
 ```